mokhtarf23/RV32IMCV_ZICSR/README.md

 Key features:

 - **Instruction Sequencer:**
-  - Receives one instruction at a time from the scalar core
+  - Receives decoded vector instructions from the **vector decoder** along with source registers from the **vector register file (VRF)**
-  - Detects instruction type and forwards to the correct execution unit (**ALU, MUL, DIV, RED, PER, MMU**)
+  - Detects instruction type and forwards it to the correct execution unit (**ALU, MUL, DIV, RED, PER, MMU**)
   - Issues instructions in order, while execution occurs out of order depending on latency

 - **Reservation Stations:**
+  - One reservation station for each type of execution unit
-  - Can hold up to 2 instructions per unit
+  - Can hold up to 2 instructions per unit (incl. operands and opcode)
   - Prepares operands and forwards them to execution units

 - **Execution Units:**